-TELL Students 🝙 🔎
+TELL Students 🙆 🎤

 John Sutter named his new settlement "Nueva Helvetia," or "New Switzerland," because he wanted to bring a piece of his homeland, Switzerland, to his new life in California.
-[Reference California Image] It also suggests that he saw his new land as a place of opportunity, where he could start fresh and build a prosperous future.
+It also suggests that he saw his new land as a place of opportunity, where he could start fresh and build a prosperous future, much like the hopeful beginnings he associated with Switzerland.
 To help build his dream, Sutter hired a carpenter named James Marshall to construct a sawmill in Coloma, along the south fork of the American River.
-[Reference James Marshall Image] A sawmill is a place where big logs are cut into boards and planks for building things.
+[Reference Marshall and Sawmill Image] A sawmill is a place where big logs are cut into boards and planks for building things.
 They finished building the sawmill in January 1848, but they needed more water power to run it, so they started to deepen the stream.